garylirocks/quickrefs/azure-networking.markdown

 - To access a VM, traffic must be allowed on both subnet and NIC NSG rules
 - For inbound traffic, subnet NSG rules are evaluated first, then NIC NSG rules, the other way around for outbound traffic
-- If no NSG is attached to a subnet or NIC, the traffic is allowed
 - Both NIC and subnet attached NSGs are always **evaluated at the NIC level**
   - So subnet-attached NSG could be used to deny traffic between VMs in the same subnet !!
+- If **no NSG** is attached to both subnet and NIC, the traffic is
+  - allowed within the same vNet
+  - allowed for peered vNet ?
+  - not allowed on NIC public IPs

 ### Service Tag